AskNowQA/AutoSPARQL/autosparql-lite/README.txt

 The following gives permissiosn to all webapps but as the path of autosparql-lite may change I find that simpler.
 You can of course just use the full path.

 Go to your Tomcat base directory.
-Find the file 50local.policy ( usually you can find it in "$TOMCAT_BASE/conf/policy.d/" ) If you haven't this directory structure, I'm sure that you can find the file catalina.policy in directory "$TOMCAT_BASE/conf/".
+Find the file 50local.policy ( usually you can find it in "$TOMCAT_BASE/conf/policy.d/" ) If you don't have  this directory structure, I'm sure that you can find the file catalina.policy in directory "$TOMCAT_BASE/conf/".
 (Both file are OK).
 You have to edit one of these.
 At the final of the file you should type this:

 grant codeBase "file:${catalina.base}/webapps/-"